MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/feature-comparison.md

 ### Free tier limitations

-- For ChatGPT it will switch to _GTP-4o mini_ after limited _GPT-4o_ interactions.
+- For ChatGPT it will switch to _GTP-4o mini_ after a limited number of _GPT-4o_ interactions.
+- I don't know limits of MS Copilot but here are benefits of subscribing based on their [blog post](https://www.microsoft.com/en-us/microsoft-copilot/blog/2025/02/25/announcing-free-unlimited-access-to-think-deeper-and-voice/?msockid=32f0212a57186508386734be565264d7):
+    > Copilot Pro users will retain preferred access to our latest models during peak usage, early access to experimental AI features (more on that coming soon), and additional use of Copilot in select Microsoft 365 apps like Word, Excel and PowerPoint.
+- Gemini seems to do well on the free tier, I don't know if it switches to another model after so many messages.
+Gemini lets you upgrade to Gemini Advanced to get more features and models.
 - Claude stops working completely for a few hours after a few messages.
 And lists "extended thinking" as a pro feature only.
-- Gemini lets you upgrade to get more advanced features and models.

 ## Try out the features